petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 1. Open the React app running at <http://localhost:3000>, then click *Client Credentials Flow* at the top of the page.

-1. Click *Get Token*.
-The application makes a request to Liferay for an access token.
+1. Input `http://localhost:8080/o/oauth2/token` for the Liferay token URL.
+Input the client ID and client secret from your clipboard.
+Click *Get Token*.
+Note the authorization token that can be used to make future REST API calls is displayed.

-1. Click *Get Users*.
+1. Input `http://localhost:8080/o/headless-admin-user/v1.0/user-accounts` for the Liferay get user URL.
+Click *Get Users*.
 The React app makes a REST API call to Liferay using token-based authentication and returns a list of Liferay users.

 ### Password Flow